sejungkwak/cogito-books/README.md

 # Cogito Books

 _Cogito Books_ is a fictional B2C online bookstore.
 The site will be targeted towards people who are interested in reading and buying books.
-It provides an easy-to-use interface where a user can easily find a book by filtering or searching, and make a purchase with or without registration.
+It provides an easy-to-use interface where a user can easily find a book by searching, and make a purchase with or without registration.

 The main goal of this project is to demonstrate my full-stack knowledge(HTML, CSS, JavaScript, Python/Django, relational database and Stripe payments) in a real-world context.